desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the user group does not exist;
+* The user group does not exist;
-* the sender has no permission to set permissions inside the subspace and section where user group live;
+* The sender has no permission to set permissions inside the subspace and section where user group live;
-* the user is not the member of the user group.
+* The user is not the member of the user group.

 ## Msg/SetUserPermissions
 A user permissions can be set using the `MsgSetUserPermissions`.